Your 20’s are an important age.

 6) Travel (or die without living).

 You are an utter fool, 100% certified idiot if you never travel anywhere in the world.
 It may seem expensive, it may seem unrealistic.
 But it’s only that way because travel is not a priority in your life (and it should be).
 If your priority is work, saving for a house, kids, getting married then you will always find an excuse not to go anywhere.
 Make travel a priority.
-Visiting a truly foreign country like Myanmar, China or India will change your life for the better in so many ways.
-Check out my full moon video from Thailand for inspiration:
+Visiting a truly foreign country like China or India will change your life for the better in so many ways.
+Just take a look at my numerous travel videos like this one of the full moon part in Koh Phangan:

 I know this sort of travel only ever remains a fantasy for most people, but it does not have to be.
 I’m American and I know how we think (can’t speak for other countries ).
-High school, then college, then work, then live for the weekends and take 2 weeks a year to go somewhere fun.
-Post pictures of beach you would like to visit on Facebook, think about how great it would be to live on an island.
+High school, then college, then get a job, then get a house then live for the weekends and and live your quite life of desperation.

 I’ve done it.
-It’s not hard and you can do it too if you can manage to make $2,000 a month online which brings me to my next point for 19 year olds…
+It’s not hard and you can do it too if you can manage to make a few thousand dollars a month online which brings me to my next point for 19 year olds…

 7) You really can make money on the internet.

 It’s hard to make money from the internet because of point 2.
 You have to be really good at what you do.
-If you blog, you have to be great at networking, marketing and writing.
-If you’re a Kindle author you’re best bet is to learn email marketing and using a website or a social media platform as a lead magnet.
+If it was easy, then everyone would do it.

 These are the kinds of people you need to get around to be successful.
 Not office monkeys.
 Not your loser friends doing nothing with their life.